Baphomet42/Data-Packs/README.md

     + Giant monster, doesn't like players or villagers
     + Spawns from Titan Spawn Egg from 42menu
     + Killed by slicing the back of its neck with an O.D.M.
 Sword
+        + One hit in the right spot will guarantee a kill (even when spam clicking)
+        + Hitting anywhere else on the titan will have no effect
+        + Other items will have no effect
+            + Any item can be used to kill titans when in creative mode
 + *Cursed Wine*
     + Throw at a villager to infect it...
 Scream to turn the villager into a titan
     + Obtained from 42menu